Geospatial Analytics Ph.D. Program Handbook

 Counseling Center

-The Counseling Center provides free services to currently enrolled students, from one-on-one appointments to ongoing group counseling to drop-in groups.
+The Counseling Center provides free services to currently enrolled students, including one-on-one appointments, ongoing group counseling, and drop-in hours.
 Psychiatric services are also available.

 Referrals